1987 Belgian Grand Prix

 The 1987 Belgian Grand Prix was a Formula One motor race held on 17 May 1987 at the Circuit de Spa-Francorchamps, Francorchamps, Wallonia.
 Contested over 43 laps, the race was the 45th Belgian Grand Prix, the 33rd to be held at Spa and the fourth since the circuit was redeveloped in 1979, and the third race of the 1987 Formula One season.

 The race was won by France's Alain Prost driving a McLaren-TAG.
 This was Prost's second victory of the 1987 season and his second in the Belgian Grand Prix (after 1983), as well as his 27th Grand Prix victory overall, equalling Jackie Stewart's all-time record.
 Prost's Swedish team-mate Stefan Johansson finished second, the only other driver on the same lap, giving McLaren their first 1-2 finish since the previous year's Monaco Grand Prix.
 Italy's Andrea de Cesaris, driving a Brabham-BMW, finished third despite having to push his car over the line as he had run out of fuel.

 The win gave Prost a five-point lead over Johansson in the Drivers' Championship.
 Williams driver Nigel Mansell was three points further back; a first-lap collision with Ayrton Senna's Lotus had ultimately led to his retirement from the race, after which he angrily confronted the Brazilian driver in the Lotus garage.

+Background

+The event, officially called the Grand Prix de Belgique, was held at the 6.940 km Circuit de Spa-Francorchamps outside the Belgian village of Francorchamps.
+Untimed free practice sessions were held on the mornings of Friday 15 May, Saturday 16 May, and Sunday 17 May 1987, with timed qualifying practice sessions held on the Friday and Saturday afternoons and the main Grand Prix race itself held on the Sunday afternoon.
+Twenty-six cars were entered by fifteen constructors.
+All teams used Goodyear tyres.
+Automobiles Gonfaronnaises Sportives (AGS), Arrows, Benetton Formula, Scuderia Ferrari, Ligier, Team Lotus, McLaren, Minardi, Tyrrell Racing, Williams, and Zakspeed had all modified their cars to varying extents ahead of this event.
+Friday practice was wet with temperatures below 7 C. The race was held in dry conditions with temperatures around 11 C.